dgraph-io/dgraph-docs/content/graphql/lambda/webhook.md

 To set up a lambda webhook, you need to define it in your GraphQL schema by using the `@lambdaOnMutate` directive along with the mutation events (`add`/`update`/`delete`) you want to listen on.

+{{% notice "note" %}}
+Lambda webhooks only listen for events from the root mutation.
+You can create a schema that is capable of creating deeply nested objects, but only the parent level webhooks will be evoked for the mutation.
+{{% /notice %}}

 For example, to define a lambda webhook for all mutation events (`add`/`update`/`delete`) on any `Author` object:

 ```graphql